On the Morrison-Kawamata dream space and its applications: Foundations on Morrison-Kawamata dream spaces

 In what follows, we write $\eta \coloneqq \Spec(K)$ and $\bar\eta \coloneqq \Spec(\bar K)$ for the generic point and the geometric generic point of $S$, respectively.
 Hence, $X_K$ and $X_{\bar K}$ are also denoted by $X_\eta$ and $X_{\bar\eta}$, respectively.

 \begin{proof}[Proof of Theorem \ref{thm: geometric MKD space}] By the standard spreading-out and specialization techniques (see Lemma \ref{lem: spread out and specialization}), there exists a generically finite morphism $T' \to T$ such that, after shrinking $T'$, the induced morphism $X_{T'} \to T'$ is a fibration and $X_{T'}$ is of klt singularities.
-This shows (1).
-Note that this property remains valid for any generically finite morphism $T'' \to T$ factoring through $T' \to T$.
+For any generically finite morphism $T'' \to T$ factoring through $T' \to T$, after shrinking $T''$, this property remains valid.